A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: Introduction

 The studies cited above present structurally complex programming languages and logical systems, precisely due to the presence of higher-order functions.
 It is not currently known whether it is possible to give a characterization of \( \bffT \) in terms of mainstream concepts of rewriting theory, although the latter has long been known to provide tools for the modeling and analysis of functional programs with higher-order functions~\cite{klop:oostrom:raamsdonk:93}.

-This paper goes precisely in that direction by showing that the interpretation method in the form studied by Kop~and~Vale~\cite{DBLP:conf/fscd/KopV21,kop:vale:23} provides the right tools to characterize \( \bffT \).
+This paper goes precisely in this direction by showing that the interpretation method in the form studied by Kop~and~Vale~\cite{DBLP:conf/fscd/KopV21,kop:vale:23} provides the right tools to characterize \( \bffT \).
 More precisely, we consider a class of higher-order rewrite systems admitting \cs{} tuple interpretations (with some mild upper-bound conditions on their cost and size components) and show that this class contains exactly the functionals in \( \bffT \).
 Such a characterization could not have been obtained employing classical integer interpretations as e.g.\@ in~\cite{DBLP:journals/jfp/BonfanteCMT01} because \( \bffT \) crucially relies on some conditions both on \emph{size} and on \emph{time}.
 We believe that a benefit of this characterization is that it opens the way to effectively handling programs or executable specifications implementing \( \bffT \) functions, in full generality.
 For instance, we expect that such a characterization could be integrated into rewriting-based tools for complexity analysis of term rewriting systems such as e.g.,~\cite{DBLP:conf/tacas/AvanziniMS16}.

-\paragraph{Contributions} We consider simply-typed term rewriting systems which we denote as STRS.
-The contributions of this paper are as follows: \begin{itemize} \item We provide a compatibility theorem for cost-size interpretations of STRS with respect to innermost reduction, whose proof is simpler than that of \cite{kop:vale:23}; this captures the fact that cost-size interpretations provide safe upper bounds on the length of reduction sequences, and that the size interpretation of a term cannot increase.
+\paragraph{Contributions} We consider simply-typed term rewriting systems (STRS for short) with partial application but no \( \lambda \)-abstraction.
+The contributions of this paper are as follows. \begin{itemize} \item We provide a compatibility theorem for \cs{} interpretations of STRSs with respect to innermost reduction, whose proof is simpler than that of \cite{kop:vale:23}; this captures the fact that \cs{} interpretations provide safe upper bounds on the length of reduction sequences, and that the size interpretation of a term cannot increase.

-\item We propose a natural definition of computation of type-2 functionals by an STRS, which can be of more general interest than the specific characterization of the class \( \bffT \) that we focus on in this paper; this is purely operational in nature and revolves around the use of rewrite rules modeling the oracle.
+\item We propose a natural definition of computation of type-2 functionals by an STRS, which can be of more general interest than the specific characterization of the class \( \bffT \) that we focus on in this paper; this is purely operational in nature and revolves around the use of rewrite rules modeling calls for an ``oracle''.
+This notion of computation is, intuitively, a rewriting counterpart for oracle Turing machines.

-\item We prove a soundness result, stating that any (orthogonal) STRS with a polynomially bounded cost-size interpretation computes a type-2 functional in \( \bffT \); this proof uses, in particular, a term-graph rewriting argument.
+\item We prove a soundness result, stating that any (orthogonal) STRS with a polynomially bounded \cs{} interpretation computes a type-2 functional in \( \bffT \); this proof uses, in particular, a term-graph rewriting argument.